albertzak/open/readme.md

 }
 ```

 If you omit the ID for a type or annotation, one will be assigned automatically.
-This default ID is derived by taking the first 8 bytes of the MD5 hash of the parent scope’s ID concatenated with the declaration’s name (where the “parent scope” is the file for top-level declarations, or the outer type for nested declarations).
-You can see the automatically-generated IDs by “compiling” your file with the -ocapnp flag, which echos the schema back to the terminal annotated with extra information, e.g. capnp compile -ocapnp myschema.capnp.
+This default ID is derived by taking the first 8 bytes of the MD5 hash of the parent scope's ID concatenated with the declaration's name (where the "parent scope" is the file for top-level declarations, or the outer type for nested declarations).
+You can see the automatically-generated IDs by "compiling" your file with the -ocapnp flag, which echos the schema back to the terminal annotated with extra information, e.g. capnp compile -ocapnp myschema.capnp.
 In general, you would only specify an explicit ID for a declaration if that declaration has been renamed or moved and you want the ID to stay the same for backwards-compatibility.

 IDs exist to provide a relatively short yet unambiguous way to refer to a type or annotation from another context.
-They may be used for representing schemas, for tagging dynamically-typed fields, etc. Most languages prefer instead to define a symbolic global namespace e.g. full of “packages”, but this would have some important disadvantages in the context of Cap’n Proto:
+They may be used for representing schemas, for tagging dynamically-typed fields, etc. Most languages prefer instead to define a symbolic global namespace e.g. full of "packages", but this would have some important disadvantages in the context of Cap'n Proto:

   - Programmers often feel the need to change symbolic names and organization in order to make their code cleaner, but the renamed code should still work with existing encoded data.

-  - It’s easy for symbolic names to collide, and these collisions could be hard to detect in a large distributed system with many different binaries using different versions of protocols.
+  - It's easy for symbolic names to collide, and these collisions could be hard to detect in a large distributed system with many different binaries using different versions of protocols.

   - Fully-qualified type names may be large and waste space when transmitted on the wire.